Our Leadership

 Our Board

-Drawing from their diverse experiences as educators and civic leaders, Leading Educators’ board of directors provides strategic counsel to ensure sustainable and equitable outcomes for students.
+Drawing from their wide range of experiences as educators and civic leaders, Leading Educators’ board of directors provides strategic counsel to ensure sustainable outcomes for students.

 About Chong-Hao Fu

-Chong-Hao Fu is a career educator and former school leader who believes in the power of great teaching to help all young people access fair opportunity and achieve greatly.
+Chong-Hao Fu is a career educator and former school leader who knows firsthand that excellent teaching changes lives.
 He has served as the CEO of Leading Educators since 2018.

-Since joining Leading Educators 12 years ago as Chief Program Officer, Chong-Hao has led groundbreaking efforts to maximize the influence of our nation’s educators and accelerate instructional growth for students at the margins in some of the fastest-improving school systems in the country.
-He is a nationally recognized thought leader on teacher leadership and professional learning, equitable instructional practice, teacher diversity and pathways, and sustainable systems change.
+Since joining Leading Educators 12 years ago as Chief Program Officer, Chong-Hao has led groundbreaking efforts to maximize the influence of our nation’s educators and accelerate learning in some of the fastest-improving school systems in the country.
+He is a nationally recognized thought leader on teacher leadership and professional learning, instructional practice, teacher teaming, AI-enabled improved, and sustainable systems change.

 Beyond Leading Educators, Chong-Hao is actively engaged in efforts to shape the future of teaching and learning as the co-chair of the Research Partnership for Professional Learning, an advisory board member for the ASU Next Education Workforce, and a steering committee member for the Coalition to Reimagine the Teaching Role.
 He also serves on the board of directors for the New Teacher Center and is a member of Education Leaders of Color (EdLoC) and the Pahara Institute Fellowship.